lapy/xiaozhi-esp32-server/README.md

 To learn about specific development plan progress, [click here](https://github.com/users/lapy/projects/3)

-If you are a software developer, here is an [Open Letter to Developers](docs/contributor_open_letter.md).
+If you are a software developer, here is our [Contributing Guide](docs/support/contributing.md).
 Welcome to join!

 ---